ahmadjqureshi/LearningGraphQL/README.md

-This project demonstrates QraphQL in a very simple way.
+This project demonstrates GraphQL in a very simple way.